 Food products, such as shrimp, honey, crawfish and garlic, are also covered by antidumping orders against China and other countries.

-At this point, any product being imported from China is at least somewhat import sensitive and thus is at some risk of being attacked by US trade actions.
-This means that you as an importer should monitor the products you import for any potential trade sanctions.
-And if you should be hit with sanctions, know that you can request an antidumping or countervailing duty review investigation to get the rates reduced and with that your own liability for past imports.
+At this point, any product being imported into the United States from China is at least somewhat import sensitive and thus at some risk of being attacked by US trade actions.
+This means you as an importer should monitor the products you import for any potential trade sanctions.
+And if you should be hit with sanctions, you can (and probably should) request an antidumping or countervailing duty review investigation to get the rates reduced.